Brosgall Legal

 Authentication and Legalization

 You can determine which method a country requires by asking their Vancouver Consular Office.
-To ensure every authentication goes smoothly, Vancouver notary Adam E. Brosgall has registered his signature and seal at all three authentication offices.
+For countries that still require authentication and legalization, Vancouver notary Adam E. Brosgall has registered his signature and seal at all three BC and Canadian authentication offices.
+Legalization is also known as 'superlegalization' in some jurisdictions.

 Authority